Renny1999/dactyl-manuform/README.md

 dactyl-manuform.
 <br>
 ## Custom Key Mapping
-The key mapping is Colemak-DHm with a layer for Vim navigation
+The key mapping is Colemak-DHm

 ## Custom Firmware
 This version uses the geric MOD_TAP functionality provided by QMK. <br>